How to use the lunar calculator

 How does the lunar calculator work?

-What is the accuracy of the lunar calculator?
+How accurate is the lunar calculator?

-In standard mode (engine_mode=auto), lunar position ~5″ RSS (truncated ELP-2000/82B).
-In de440 mode with SOFA polyfill enabled, ~0.005″ (~5 mas) using the DE440 kernel (Park et al. 2021, NASA/JPL) with IAU 2000A nutation and IAU 2006 P03 precession.
+In default mode (engine_mode=auto), lunar position ~5″ RSS (truncated ELP-2000/82B).
+In de440 mode with SOFA polyfill active, ~0.005″ (~5 mas) using the DE440 kernel (Park et al. 2021, NASA/JPL) with IAU 2000A nutation and IAU 2006 P03 precession.
 Distance <1 km (de440), <50 km (lite).
 Phase times ±30s (lite) or ±5s (de440).
 Eclipses: magnitude ~0.5% canonical with Besselian elements + DE440 + light-time correction.
 Equinoxes and Easter exact to the minute.
-For academic use or paper citation, see the scientific version + methodology.
-For mission-critical aerospace, use NASA SPICE.
+For academic use / paper citation, see the scientific version + methodology.
+For mission-critical spacecraft work, use NASA SPICE.

 What does each output field mean?